AmbientELab-Group/Medbox-server/README.md

 If you are running Linux you can easily install all above packages through your distribution's package manager.

-If you are running MacOS follow the instructions provide on the website of each one of above packages.
+If you are running macOS follow the instructions provide on the website of each one of above packages.

-If you are using windows then god help you.
+If you are using Windows then god help you.
 Try to follow the instructions provided by docker, they might work.

 You might also want to install postman which is an excelent tool for developing and testing API's (https://www.postman.com/downloads/).